vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

     +-----------------+------+----------+--------------+-----------------------+------------------------+----------------------+
     ```

-2. Enter the graph space `basketballplayer`, and execute the command `BALANCE DATA` to balance the distribution of storage partitions.
+2. Enter the graph space `basketballplayer`, and execute the command `SUBMIT JOB BALANCE DATA` to balance the distribution of storage partitions.

     ```ngql
     nebula> USE basketballplayer;
-    nebula> BALANCE DATA;
+    nebula> SUBMIT JOB BALANCE DATA;
     +------------+
     | New Job Id |
     +------------+